 That he lives is a miracle.
 Lauda resists death by sheer force of will.
 The graphic hospital scenes, not for the faint-hearted, depict the human spirit at some of its most astonishing heights.
 On Day 28, the doctor comes to vacuum his lungs and warns it’s not going to be nice.
-He slips what looks like a very long thick metal rod down his throat to hose grey water and blood back up through a tube.
+He slips a long thick metal rod down Lauda’s throat to hose grey water and blood back up through a tube.
 Lauda grips the bed for life.
 And through roasted eyes that barely open, he watches Hunt on TV shaking his trophy.
 “Do it again,” Lauda orders through bruised lungs.
 He remains captive in bed as Hunt takes race after race on the screen, gaining upon Lauda’s lead in the world championship.
-You cringe with him the day he attempts to put his helmet on over the raw skin that is his head and face.
+You cringe with him the day Lauda attempts to put his helmet on over the raw skin that is his head and face.

 Ready for another victory on the tracks of the Italian Grand Prix with his rival wiped off the map, Hunt is stunned to learn Lauda has showed up six weeks after the accident.
 The movie doesn’t show Lauda peeling off the blood-soaked bandages he undid on site in real life.
 Hunt approaches his arch nemesis in one of several poignant exchanges.
 He admits responsibility for having swayed the vote that fateful day.
 Lauda responds, “Yes, I watched you win those races while I was fighting for my life.
 You were equally responsible for getting me back in the car.”